Tuesday, April 6, 2021

 "My general practitioners are not listening to me," I told him.
 "They don't understand about Delayed Sleep Phase, how it affects every aspect of my life, and when I try to explain, they brush me off."

 Tears still streaming, I explained that back in 2018, my blood glucose levels had suddenly popped off the charts.
-After some rudimentary Googling, I had evidence that this was due to either
+After some rudimentary Googling, I had evidence that this was probably due to either

 a) the chronic effects of a lifetime of mistimed sleep or